 Sustainable agricultural innovations that can aid in the proper drying, storage, and transporting of green coffee beans are easily available today.

 For drying, solutions such as the Collapsible Dryer Case (CDC) aid in the slow and even drying of beans while also protecting them from erratic weather conditions during the drying process.

-For storage, using air-tight and moisture-tight bags or hermetic bags help protect the beans against insect infestation, moisture changes, and from the damage and loss caused by these and other elements that could damage them such as temperature, humidity, and time.
+For storage, using air-tight and moisture-tight bags or hermetic bags helps protect the beans against insect infestation, moisture changes, and the damage and loss caused by these and other elements that could damage them such as temperature, humidity, and time.
 These bags also preserve the beans for longer storage periods without compromising their essential qualities.

 Finally, for shipping, hermetic transport solutions with excellent gas and moisture shielding properties, such as the TranSafeliner (TSL), limit the effect of condensation and restrict the entry of moist ambient air, which causes mold growth.
 The TSL, which is designed specifically for shipping containers during transoceanic journeys in cargo vessels, is used as a container liner that also serves as a shell that protects green coffee beans from insect infestation while effectively preserving their freshness and quality.

 For years, GrainPro has been committed to developing and providing solutions to help everyone, especially smallholder farmers, reduce post-harvest losses while preserving the overall quality of their hard-earned harvest.
-All made possible without the use of any harmful chemicals.
+All are made possible without the use of any harmful chemicals.